vonajs/vona/packages-docs/cabloy/sharding.md

 ### Modifying the cache-double-delete delay time

 The system uses a queue task to perform `cache-double-delete`.
 The queue name is `a-orm:doubleDelete`.
-You can modify the `cache-double-delete` delay time in App config:
+You can modify the `cache-double-delete` delay time in App Config:

 `src/backend/config/config/config.ts`